OdyseeTeam/odysee-frontend/README.md

 2. Change directory into the cloned repository: `cd lbry-desktop`
 3. Install the dependencies: `yarn`

-#### Run the electron app

-`yarn dev`

-- If you want to build and launch the production app you can run `yarn build`.
-This will give you an executable inside the `/dist` folder.
-We use [electron-builder](https://github.com/electron-userland/electron-builder) to create distributable packages.

 #### Run the web app for development

 `yarn dev:web`